Dr. Zina Trost

 Ami Lisenbee

 Ami is a recent graduate of Texas A&M University, where she earned a B.A. in Psychology.
-She joined the Futures Lab in the spring of 2025.
+She joined the Futures Lab in the Spring of 2025.
 Currently, she is co-leading all DoD-funded studies related to spinal cord injuries (SCI) as well as research on knee pain.
 In addition, she assists with grant management, lab expenditures, and mentoring current students.

 Mathew Avendaño

 Mathew is a recent graduate of Texas A&M University, where he earned a B.S. in Psychology.
-He joined the Futures Lab in the summer of 2025.
+He joined the Futures Lab in the Summer of 2025.
 Currently, Mathew is co-leading all studies related to SCI (spinal cord injury) and knee pain.
 Additionally, he manages the day-to-day operations of the lab, mentors undergraduate research assistants, and coordinates research efforts with external institutions.
-Mathew plans to further his education by pursuing a PhD in Social Psychology.
-His research interests focus on the intersection of close relationships, religion, and existential psychology.
+Mathew plans to further his education by pursuing a PhD in Psychology.
+His research interests focus on the intersection of close relationships, and existential psychology.

 Emma Tillery